Treasure trove: State laws

 The law of treasure trove in the United States varies from state to state, but certain general conclusions may be drawn.
 To be treasure trove, an object must be of gold or silver.
 Paper money is also deemed to be treasure trove since it previously represented gold or silver.
 On the same reasoning, it might be imagined that coins and tokens in metals other than gold or silver are also included, but this has yet to be clearly established.
 The object must have been concealed for long enough so it is unlikely that the true owner will reappear to claim it.
 The consensus appears to be that the object must be at least a few decades old.

 A majority of state courts, including those of Arkansas, Connecticut, Delaware, Georgia, Indiana, Iowa, Maine, Maryland, New York, Ohio, Oregon and Wisconsin, have ruled that the finder of treasure trove is entitled to it.
 The theory is that the English monarch's claim to treasure trove was based on a statutory enactment which replaced the finder's original right.
 When this statute was not re-enacted in the United States after its independence, the right to treasure trove reverted to the finder.

 In Idaho and Tennessee courts have decided that treasure trove belongs to the owner of the place where it was found, the rationale being to avoid rewarding trespassers.
 In one Pennsylvania case, a lower court ruled that the common law did not vest treasure trove in the finder but in the sovereign, and awarded a find of US$92,800 cash to the state.
-However, this judgment was reversed by the Supreme Court of Pennsylvania on the basis that it had not yet been decided if the law of treasure trove was part of Pennsylvania law.
+However, this judgement was reversed by the Supreme Court of Pennsylvania on the basis that it had not yet been decided if the law of treasure trove was part of Pennsylvania law.
 The Supreme Court deliberately refrained from deciding the issue.